skip-mev/block-sdk/lanes/build-your-own/README.md

 ## 🤔 How to use it [30 min]

+The Block SDK is designed to be modular and extensible.
+This means that developers can build their own lanes and customize the block building/verification logic to fit their needs.
+This guide will walk through the process of building a custom lane and configuring it in the application.
+Developers should extend the base lane (`block/base/lane.go`) to build their own lanes.

-There are **five** required components to building a custom lane using the base lane:
+There are **five** components to building a custom lane using the base lane:

 1. `Mempool` - The lane's mempool is responsible for storing transactions that have been verified and are waiting to be included in proposals.